 -

-Heat the casserole dish (or failing that, a large frying pan):.
+Heat the casserole dish (or failing that, a large sauté pan):.

 -

-Add the oil to the casserole and heat.
+Add the oil to the pot and heat it up.

 -